qazwsx-11/qazwsx-11/README.md

 - 👋 hello
 - 👀 I’m interested in nothing
-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently learning python, java, and c#
 - 💞️ I’m looking to collaborate on making cheats in a block game.
 - 📫 How to reach me idk dm my alt discord throw#8363